kasemir/phoebus-doc/README.md

 3) Preference Descriptions

-   The content of all `../phoebus/**preferences.properties` files is added to a "Preferences Listing" appendix of the documentation.
+   The content of all `../phoebus/**preferences.properties` files is added to a "Preferences Listing" appendix of the documentation, with a generated listing of preference packages.

    The preference file should start with a `# Package ...` header to allow listing it in the table of contents.

    Example:

    ```